Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Introduction

-\begin{enumerate} \item Our first result proves that for true regression functions in fractional Sobolev spaces of order $m$, employing fixed bandwidth Gaussian kernels in arbitrary single-task misspecified spectral algorithms, which will be defined in Section~\ref{subsec: def on SA}, attains minimax optimal convergence rates.
-Additionally, an estimator obtained via standard training and validation achieves the same minimax optimality up to a logarithmic factor.
-Notably, the optimal order of the regularization parameter $\lambda$ for achieving non-adaptive rates should decay exponentially, i.e., $\lambda \asymp \exp\{ -Cn^{\frac{2}{2m+d}} \}$ for a constant $C$ and sample size $n$.
-This robustness result is of independent interest and serves as a complement to classical misspecified kernel methods research.
+Our first main contribution is to provide some insights showing that using the Gaussian kernel, a particularly favored kernel, in spectral algorithms provides universal robustness, which decouples the selected algorithms from the saturation effect. \paragraph{Contribution 1 (Optimal rates of Gaussian spectral algorithms)} For regression functions that reside in fractional Sobolev spaces of order $m$ and dimension $d$, we show that employing \textit{fixed-bandwidth Gaussian kernels} within arbitrary spectral algorithms attains the classical minimax optimal convergence rates.
+Notably, the optimal order of the regularization parameter $\lambda$ for achieving non-adaptive rates should decay exponentially in sample size $n$, namely $\lambda \asymp \exp\{ -n^{\frac{2}{2m+d}} \}$.
+When $m$ is not known a priori, we show standard training validation achieves the same minimax optimality up to a logarithmic factor.
+To the best of our knowledge, these are the first optimal rates established for fixed-bandwidth Gaussian kernels within general spectral algorithms, serving as a complement to classical misspecified kernel methods research.